Diversity

 We’ve adopted a remote-first working culture — encouraging everyone to work from wherever they feel most comfortable and productive.
 As a result, we’ve begun implementing asynchronous and mindful workflows that minimize interruptions and make it easier to contribute meaningfully.

-In pursuit of ongoing education and cultural awareness, the staff-led Justice, Equity, Diversity, and Inclusion Committee coordinates an expert speaker series that assembles influential voices to share their experiences as creative professionals from intersectional communities.
+In pursuit of ongoing education and cultural awareness, our staff-led Equity Council coordinates an expert speaker series that assembles influential voices to share their experiences as creative professionals from intersectional communities.

 Equity

-2022 was also our first year measuring the agency-wide perception of equity.
+We began measuring agency-wide perception of equity in 2022, and continue to do so this year.
 Calculated from a mix of questions in our Employee Experience Survey, the score represents an average across fairness, advancement, and compensation-related topics.
+The data captured here informs the initiatives for the following year, with a goal to continue to increase equity at Hook.

 Equity Initiatives